xanatosj/certificate-trust-store/README.md

 # Adding SSL Decryption/MITM certificates to application-specific trust stores for common apps

+Some applications do not, by default, leverage the system certificate trust store.
+When SSL decryption is enabled for these sites, the connecton will fail or the application will present a certificate error (often leading to reversing course on enablement of SSL decryption).
+Enabling the application to trust the MITM certificate, or the system root store, can resolve these issues.
+Guides below for common/well known applications.

 <details>
 <summary>Azure CLI (Microsoft)</summary>
 To add a custom root into the Azure CLI trust store, add the PEM to the following file.